intel/scikit-learn-intelex/doc/sources/quick-start.rst

 Quick Start
 ####################

-Get ready to elevate your scikit-learn code with |intelex| and experience the benefits of accelerated performance in just four steps.
+Get ready to elevate your scikit-learn code with |intelex| and experience the benefits of accelerated performance in just a few simple steps.

 Compatibility with Scikit-learn*
 ---------------------------------